 Supergirl moved to San Francisco in 1971.
 She served as the Bay Area’s resident superhero, while working for a TV station.
 She also enrolls at a second university, “Vandyre.”

 Supergirl moved to fictional Santa Augusta, Florida in a 1974 story.
 She stayed there through the early 80s, working as a counselor at New Athens Experimental School.

-A flash-forward story in 1980’s “Superman Family” #200 shows an older Linda had become governor of Florida in 2000 (aka “20 years in the future”).
+A flash-forward story in 1980’s “Superman Family” #200 shows an older Kara had become governor of Florida in 2000 (aka “20 years in the future”).
 Her older self had also changed her name to “Superwoman.”
 Presumably, things would’ve turned out much differently if “Crisis on Infinite Earths” hadn’t happened.
 Of course, Jeb Bush was governor of Florida in real life from 1999 to 2007.
 Bush now has his own connection to Supergirl, albeit an awkward one.